workframers/clojure.nyc/resources/templates/md/pages/index.md

 ## What We're About

-The mission of `clojure/nyc` is to foster a fun, collaborative environment for idea exchange and learning about the Clojure/ClojureScript languages.
-We are a growing and vibrant group.
-We welcome participation from everyone - all you need is an eagerness to try Clojure!
+The mission of `clojure/nyc` is to foster a fun, collaborative environment for idea exchange and learning about Clojure, ClojureScript and their ecosystems.
+We are a growing, friendly and vibrant group.
+We welcome participation from everyone - all you need is an eagerness to learn, share and try Clojure!

 Find us here, on [Meetup](https://www.meetup.com/Clojure-NYC/), and on the #nyc channel on the [Clojurians](http://clojurians.net/) Slack org.